Bananas Nutritional Facts and Things You Didn't Know

 Banana nutritional facts prove they are probably the most perfect fruit for people and many animals.
 Bananas are actually berries from a botanical perspective, as they grow from a single ovary.
 Plus, they don’t actually grow on trees, but are a large herb.
 Approximately 98% of the bananas in the world come from third world countries.

-New statistics show India is the largest producer of bananas, with Brazil and Ecuador coming in second and third place in 2011.
+New statistics show India is the largest producer of bananas, with Brazil and Ecuador coming in second and third place.
 Interestingly enough, bananas grow in Iceland.
 This is possible because Iceland has so much geothermic energy due to all the volcanoes, which act like greenhouses.
 Their homes are also heated with this energy.

 Orangatan of Sumatra